How to Submit your Portfolio

-- The Online Application: You will be required to create a profile and to complete a personal information section, a personal statement addressing the question: "Why is the DC Semester Program is suited for your course of study or personal interests and how do you hope to benefit from it?," and a list of potential internships in Washington, DC to which you would consider applying if you are accepted to the program.
-These internships should sync with the academic topic of the semester.
+- Upload Your Student Profile: You will be required to create a profile and to complete a personal information section, a personal statement addressing the question: "Why is the D.C.
+Semester Program is suited for your course of study or personal interests and how do you hope to benefit from it?," and a list of potential internships in Washington, D.C. to which you would consider applying if you are accepted to the program.

-- Two - Three Online Letters of Recommendation: Within the online application, you will be asked to enter names and email addresses for your references.
-Once you SUBMIT your application, a link will be sent to each recommender to complete their letter online.
-The strongest letters will be at least a one-page testimony from professors who know your academic skills, as well as qualities such as responsibility, analytic ability, leadership, maturity and your ability to work well with others.
+- One Online Letter of Recommendation: Within the online application, you will be asked to enter name and email address for your reference.
+After inputting the recommender's information, you must click the "INVITE RECOMMENDERS" button.
+A link will then be sent to each recommender to upload their letter online (You can submit recommendation requests before officially submitting the rest of your portfolio materials).
+The strongest letters will include a brief testimony from professors who know your academic skills, as well as qualities such as responsibility, analytic ability, leadership, maturity and your ability to work well with others.

-- If you are a W&M student, 1-2 of these recommendations must come from a W&M professor (2 preferred).
-A third recommendation is optional and may come from an employer or College administrator.
+- If you are a W&M student, one recommendation must come from a W&M professor.
+A second recommendation is optional and may come from an employer or university administrator.

-- In-person Interview: If you are selected to move forward in the application process, you will be asked to sign up for a 30 minute interview time slot with the DC Semester Program Professor and Coordinator.
+- Video Interview: If you are selected to move forward in the review process, you will be asked to sign up for a 30 minute interview time slot with the D.C.
+Semester Program Coordinator.

-Please note that all of your application materials, including recommendations, must be submitted by the deadline for your application to be complete.
-Your recommenders will NOT receive the link to complete your recommendation until you have submitted your portion of the application.
+Please note that all of your portfolio materials, including recommendations, must be submitted by the deadline for your application to be complete.
+Your recommenders will NOT receive the link to complete your recommendation until you have submitted the request.

-Note: If you are a non-W&M student, and you are interested in the DC Semester Program please contact [[rrtucker, Rhys Tucker]] for more details.
+Note: If you are a non-W&M student, and you are interested in the D.C.
+Semester Program please contact [[gacanciobello, Gabe Cancio-Bello]] for more details.